Aryan Kaul

 • May 2022: Joined Dell's Infrastructure Solutions Group as an Engineering Intern

-• May 2021: Spoke at University of Maryland Department of Mathematics.
-Talk on Brouwer’s fixed-point theorem and continuity. (slides)
+• May 2021: Spoke at University of Maryland Department of Mathematics on Brouwer’s fixed-point theorem and continuity.

 • August 2019: Started B.S. in Computer Science at the University of Maryland (College Park).